rahulg-101/Complete-Machine-Learning-Guide-using-Scikit-Learn/README.md

         - `GradientBoosting`
         - `XGBoost`

-9. ML Practice Section 9
+9. W9 - Clustering
     - Clustering
         - `K Means`
         - `Heirarchical Agglomerative Clustering (HAC)`

-10. MLP 10 - Multilayer_perceptron_classifier
+10. W10 - Multi_Layered_Perceptron
     - Multilayer_perceptron_classifier

 ## Thank you!
 If you enjoyed the contents of this repository, please consider giving it a Star!